boycehbz/boycehbz.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<p>Hi, this is Buzhen Huang (黄步真).
+<p>Hi, there!
+My name is Buzhen Huang (黄步真).
 I am a Ph.D. student in Vision and Cognition Lab at Southeast University (SEU), advised by Prof. <a href="https://www.yangangwang.com/">Yangang Wang</a>.
 I received my B.E. degree in Automation at Hangzhou Dianzi University (HDU) under the supervision of Prof. <a href="http://auto.hdu.edu.cn/2019/0621/c3803a96028/page.htm">Chenggang Yan</a> and Prof. <a href="http://www.gaoyue.org/cn/people/gaoyue_index.html">Yue Gao</a>.
 My general research interest lies in human shape reconstrution and motion capture.</p>